npny/mdn-automatic-translation/README.md

 ## Stuff left to do :
 - Ability to edit the translation rules in plain text from the option page of the extension
 - Add some more rules
-- Port to Firefox, ideally build both extensions from the same core javascript code
 - Ability to search other existing translations on MDN for similar terms.
 Makes it easier to learn how a particular expression is usually translated, or automate the translation of some paragraphs that are repeated throughout documents (like explanatory side notes or similar functions descriptions)

 Enjoy !